Balintgacsf/picture_puzzle/README.md

 	];

 	// this function is waiting for the image's source
-	// by passing it to the get_img_puzzle will run this function and
+	// by passing it to the get_img_puzzle, it will run this function and
 	// when the image is loaded, this function will be called with the src parameter function img_for_help(src) {
 		console.log(src);